-Laurie Lipper is founder of and senior advisor to The Children’s Partnership, a national, nonprofit organization started in 1993 to advance the interests of America’s children and families—especially those at risk of being left behind.
-Its mission is to ensure that all children have the resources and the opportunities they need to grow up healthy and to lead productive lives.
+Laurie Lipper is Co-Founder of and Senior Advisor to The Children’s Partnership (TCP), a national, nonprofit advocacy organization founded in 1993 to advance the interests of America’s children and families—especially those at risk of being left behind.
+In 2015, she co-led an executive transition, turning over leadership of the organization to Mayra Alvarez, the current President of TCP.

-Ms. Lipper’s distinctive career has also included serving as founding vice-president for communications at Children Now, where she developed a model communications program in children’s issues.
-She was deputy campaign manager for a California campaign reform initiative, Proposition 68, and marketing director for USA for Africa and Hands Across America.
-She also served as director of The Nation Institute, a New York-based organization that promotes civil liberties and debate on foreign and domestic policy.
+Previously, she was Deputy Campaign Manager for a California campaign reform initiative, Proposition 68, and Marketing Director of Hands Across America, a one-of-a-kind mega-event that raised awareness and funds to alleviate hunger and homelessness.
+She served as Executive Director of The Nation Institute, a New York-based organization that promotes civil liberties and debate on foreign and domestic policy.

 Throughout her career, Ms. Lipper has fostered innovative approaches to advocacy.
 She has been adept anticipating emerging issues and developing them into advocacy platforms.
 At The Children’s Partnership, she also honed the structure of the organization to support 22 years of co-leadership and a virtual organization with multiple offices.
 She has worked to recruit and mentor young advocates interested in pioneering new approaches to advocacy and she has designed organizational structures to support innovation.